StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-1/romans-1-24-what-ought-we-make-of-the-vile-impurity-or-uncleanness-mentioned-here/_index.md

 ## Summary {#summary}

-The impurity mentioned in Romans 1:24 is speaking of moral uncleanness---with overtones of lustful, profligate behavior.
+The impurity mentioned in Romans 1:24 is speaking of moral uncleanness—with overtones of lustful, profligate behavior.
 We *must* view sexual sin as unclean (in much the same we would soiled clothing), even if our culture disagrees.

 <!-- ## Timestamps {#timestamps} -->